 Although we didn’t feel cheated by only spending one day at the beaches, this is the river cruise itinerary tradeoff as the time is finite.
 AmaWaterways also offers an alternative Calvados distillery tour, so families really need to be ready and want to see the D-Day beaches for this itinerary to make sense.

-Rouen is a beautiful and fascinating French city with rich history.
+Rouen is a beautiful and fascinating French city with rich history and full of surprises and delights.
 There’s much to do here, so we went on a few different excursions.
-We paired a delightful chocolate and cheese food tour with biking through the historic center and neighborhoods with a local to get a past and current history lesson.
+We paired a delightful chocolate and cheese food tour to experience the unique epicurean dimension of this region, with biking through the historic center and neighborhoods with a local to get a past and current history lesson.
 Rouen is a fairly large city and our AmaWaterways guides were key in inspiring appreciation.

 Vernon is home to the gardens of Giverny, another incredible trip highlight.
 Claude Monet lived and painted at Giverny; seeing his gardens in person truly makes his iconic work come to life.
 All ages will appreciate the surreal organic and idyllic beauty of this very special place in France.

-I’ve just covered the tours we experienced during our week with AmaWaterways.
+I’ve just covered the tours we experienced during our very special AmaWaterways river cruise through Normandy.
 Guests who took the time to visit Chateau Malmaison, the former residence of Napoleon and Josephine, raved about this stop as well.
 Although seeing Normandy via a river cruise is logistics-free, choices still must be made given all the activity options presented each day.
 The staff at AmaWaterways is extremely accommodating and we did everything that we wanted to do.
 However, there is definitely more to explore in Normandy … we’d all go back in a heartbeat!
+We certainly understand now why loyal past guests return to AmaWaterways again and again to explore Europe.

 Editor’s Note: Amie was provided with a media package to experience AmaWaterways for families.
 As always, all opinions are our own.
 Photos by Amie O’Shaughnessy.